ronen567/just-the-docs/docs/blog-page-1.md

 ![Supervised learning outlines](../assets/images/supervised/Outlines of Machine Learning System Model.svg)

-During the Training phase, the input data set consists of 'labled data'.
-That means, each element of the data set is labeled with the expected output.
-For example, in the cat detection algorithm, the training data set would consist of many pictures, each labeld as 'Cat' or 'Not a Cat".
+During the Training phase, the system run swith input data set consists of 'labled data': the data is labeled with the expected output.
+For example, in the cat classification problem, the training data set would consist of pictures, each labeld as either 'a cat' or 'not a Cat".
-Accordingly, Traning phase goal is to determine the coefficients for the selected prediction model function:
+Goal of traning phase, is to determine the coefficients for the selected prediction model function:
-$$h(x)$$.
+$$h(x)$$ - see Equatio 1.

+===reviewed till here=====

 To do that, it normally needs a large training set, where each element of that dataset is a labeled input data.
 At this point, it may all sound vage: How does that "magic" prediction function look like? what coefficients are we tailking about?
 In a nutshell, the predictor out put is $$\hat{y}$$, which estimates $${y}$$.
 To illustrate that with an example, then $$\hat{y}$$ is the 'a cat' or 'not a cat' decision made bythe predictor, which tryies to predict $${y}$$, which is the correct "cat", "no cat" decision.
 We'll delve to the details in posts which follow.
 This is an introductory post.